5. Types

 }

-A pointer type is a type whose value is a reference to another variable.
+A reference type (or a pointer type) is a type whose value is a reference to another variable.
 By applying dereference operation, we can get a value of the referred variable.

 By using pointers, we can dynamically allocate variables that are not bound to any names.
 It may cause the following two problems: